TonnyGaric/VanillaHN/README.md

 - Open `index.html` in your webbrowser.

 ## Contributing
 Feel free to contribute to VanillaHN.
-Please read [VanillaHN Contributor Guidelines](https://github.com/TonnyGaric/VanillaHN/blob/master/CONTRIBUTING.md) before contributing.
+Be sure to review the [contributing guidelines](https://github.com/TonnyGaric/VanillaHN/blob/master/CONTRIBUTING.md) and [code of conduct](https://github.com/TonnyGaric/VanillaHN/blob/master/CODE_OF_CONDUCT.md).

 ## Contributors
 Names of contributers should be added to this file like so: